JackyLin97/academic-kickstart/content/en/post/tts-fundamentals/index.md

 1. Acoustic Model (e.g., Tacotron): Converts text into intermediate acoustic representations (such as spectrograms).
 2. Vocoder (e.g., WaveGlow, HiFi-GAN): Transforms acoustic representations into waveform audio.

-Despite these systems' ability to produce realistic sounds, their primary focus remains on replicating a speaker's voice, lacking the flexibility to adapt in dynamic, context-sensitive conversations.
+Despite these models' ability to produce realistic sounds, their primary focus remains on replicating a speaker's voice, lacking the flexibility to adapt in dynamic, context-sensitive conversations.

-### 1.2 Initial Integration of LLMs: Context-Aware Conversational Voice Systems
+### 1.2 Initial Integration of LLMs: Context-Aware Conversational Voice Models

 The emergence of Large Language Models (LLMs) has provided rich reasoning capabilities and contextual understanding.
 Integrating LLMs into the TTS workflow enables synthesis that goes beyond mere sound production to intelligent conversational responses within context.